sexfrance/Queue-Bot/README.md

 - Nice Embeds
 - Improved Logging
 - Easy rebrand
+- Dms user when new order gets redeemed
 -  ℹ️  `.help` - List all available commands
 - 📨 `.message` - Send a message with a redeem button
 - 🗑️ `.dele <order_id>` - Remove an order from the queue